-In addition, Tasmania’s southern location has made it a stop-off point for research expeditions heading south to the Antarctic.
-For travellers going to Tasmania, this means that there are a wealth of amazing attractions to visit that celebrates Australian journeys to Antarctica.
+Additionally, Tasmania’s southern location has made it a stop-off point for research expeditions heading south to the Antarctic.
+For travellers going to Tasmania, this means that there are a wealth of amazing attractions to visit that celebrate Australian journeys to Antarctica.

 The Royal Tasmanian Botanic Gardens

 Even if you’re not on the lookout for Antarctic attractions, the Royal Tasmania Botanic Gardens are a must-see if you’re going to be in and around Hobart.
 These gardens are some of the oldest in the world, and boast trees dating all the way back to the 19th Century.
-In addition, there’s a wide variety of native flora to see up close – with many specimens rare or near extinction.
+There’s also a wide variety of native flora to see up close, with many species classified as endangered or critically endangered.

-Once you’ve done a circuit, wrap up tight and head into the Subantarctic Plant House – the only one in the world.
-Inside, you’ll find examples of plant life from Macquarie Island – a UNESCO World Heritage site that marks one of the last stops before reaching the Antarctic continent.
-Once you’ve finished exploring, stop in at the restaurant for a bite before heading back to the paradise of Wyndham Seven Mile Beach.
+Once you’ve done a circuit, wrap up tight and head into the Subantarctic Plant House – the only one of its kind in the world.
+Inside, you’ll find examples of plant life from Macquarie Island – a UNESCO World Heritage site that marks one of the last stops before Antarctica.
+Finish exploring, and then stop in at the onsite restaurant for a bite before heading back to Wyndham Seven Mile Beach.

 Mawson’s Huts Replica Museum

-Australia has a rich history of Antarctic exploration, but very few remnants of the early journeys or settlements on the southern continent remain.
+Australia has a rich history of Antarctic exploration, but few remnants of early journeys to the icy continent remains.
 Mawson’s Huts on Cape Denison are the exception, with several of these dwellings still intact despite the frigid, inhospitable environment.